-By the time Bill became my father-in-law he had had a shift in character.
-I did not realize this until much later.
+By the time Bill became my father in law he had had a shift in character.
+I did not know this until much later.
 This new Bill was the only person I had ever known.
 Open minded, spiritually open and a humanitarian.
 Someone who accepted me for who I was, not that he liked all of me but was willing to love me for all that I was.
 I say “was” because I changed much after having him in my life.

 During the last year of life, Bill worked to make amends with all of his children and I assume the people he felt he had wronged.
 On our last visit Bill sat with me privately to talk about our relationship.
-He apologized for not being the father-in-law in he could have been.
-And that he wished he was could be more for me.
+He apologized for not being the father in law in he could have been.
+And that he wished he could be more for me.

 I was totally shocked.
-Bill was the father-in-law I had prayed for.
+Bill was the father in law I had prayed for.
 Someone I could talk to intelligently, someone who supported our marriage and someone who could be a pillar when we needed.
-He may have had some shortcomings but who doesn’t.
+He may have not some shortcomings but who doesn’t.

 I told him that he had nothing to apologize for, and that he was the one I prayed for.
 He was quick to shut down my conversation.
 Reminding me that, “When someone wants to apologize, let them.”

 Through “Copygate” I have been reminded of this lesson over and over again.
 So many people have reached out to us wanting to help.
-We never want to involve people in our problems as we feel that it is our responsibility to clean Our house.
-I was reminded, that as our friends, it is more frustrating for them to sit on the sidelines watching us burn than it would be to help.
+We never want to involve people in our problems.
+We feel that it is our responsibility to clean our house.
+I was reminded, that as our friends, it is more frustrating to sit on the sidelines as they watch us burn.
 Not allowing people to help you is far more hurtful.
 As a person who is independent and have always had to do things on her own this is a hard pill to swallow.